 What does your hymen look like?

-What you’ll need: a mirror, preferably one that sits on a stand (if you can get one that magnifies, even better), and a flashlight.
+What you’ll need: a mirror, preferably one that sits on a stand (if you can get one that magnifies, even better), a place you feel comfortable where you have some privacy, and a flashlight.

 If you find a thin layer of skin with a small hole (or holes) present, your hymen is most likely ‘intact’.
 If you notice small traces of broken skin surrounding your vaginal opening, you may have already stretched or broken your hymen.